-1. Elections Code section 13, as amended by Statutes 2009, chapter 1, and Statutes 2012, chapter 3.
+1. Elections Code section 13, as amended by Statutes 2009, chapter 1, does not impose any new state-mandated activities on local government.

 Section 13, prior to amendment by the test claim statutes, provided that no person shall be considered a legally qualified candidate for office or party nomination for a partisan office unless that person has filed a declaration of candidacy with the proper official for the particular election or primary, or is entitled to have his or her name placed on the general election ballot by reason of having been nominated at a primary election, or having been selected to fill a vacancy on the general election ballot as provided in Section 8806, or having been selected as an independent candidate pursuant to section 8304.
 Prior section 13 further provided that nothing in this section prevents or prohibits a voter from casting a ballot by writing in the name of the person, or from having that ballot counted or tabulated.